Gaia Data Processing and Analysis Consortium - Gaia

 - CU7 Variability processing - L. Eyer (Manager), D.W.
 Evans (Deputy-manager), N. Mowlavi (Deputy-manager)

-- CU8 Astrophysical parameters - O. Creevey (Manager), F. Thévenin (Deputy-manager)
+- CU8 Astrophysical parameters - O. Creevey (Manager) with C. Bailer-Jones, M. Fouesneau, Y. Fremat, F. Pailler, R. Sordo, F. Thévenin in the management team.

 - CU9 Catalogue access - X. Luri (Manager), J. Bakker (Deputy-manager), C. Fabricius (Deputy-manager)